 Journal of Molecular Sciences focuses on topics related to Cell Biology, Molecular Biology, Molecular Genetics, Biochemistry, Bio-inorganic Chemistry, Biomaterial Sciences, Molecular Botany, Molecular Toxicology, Molecular Pathology, Molecular Biomedicine, Microfabrication, Molecular Biophysics, Molecular Recognition, Chemical Engineering, Catalysis Physical Chemistry, Theoretical Chemistry, Computational Chemistry, Nanotechnology, Nanobioscience Diagnostics and Immunology of Infectious Diseases.

 Journal of Molecular Science is an open access journal which are easy accessible.
 It accepts all types of manuscripts such as research article, review article, case report, case series, editorial etc. for publications.
-Article will be processed through the Editorial Manager System for peer review process and provides easy access to the authors to track the process of manuscript evaluation and publication in an automated way.
+Article will be processed through the Editorial Tracking for peer review process and provides easy access to the authors to track the process of manuscript evaluation and publication in an automated way.
 Authors may submit manuscripts and track their progress through this system.

 Cell biology revolves around the concept that cell is a fundamental unit of life.
 The study of cell structure and function permits a detailed understanding of the tissues and organisms that cells compose.
 Cell biology explains the structure of the organelles in the cell and how they are organised in it.
 It also explains their physiological properties, metabolic processes, Signalling pathways, life cycle, and interactions with their environment at molecular level.
 Knowing the components of cells and how cells work is fundamental to all biological sciences; it is also essential for research in bio-medical fields such as cancer, and other diseases.
 Research in cell biology is closely related to genetics, biochemistry, molecular biology, immunology, and developmental biology.